Perturbative readout error mitigation for near term quantum computers: Modified perturbative technique

 \section{Modified perturbative technique}

 As mentioned in the main text, our technique relies on the assumption that the Neumann series for $\Ro\inv$ converges, namely

-In general this requirement will not be satisfied in the large-$n$ limit, and so the perturbative approximation of Algorithm~\ref{alg:perturbative_mit_full} no longer holds.
-Figure~\ref{fig:truncated_qstudy} shows the effect of increasing $\er$ on the performance of Algorithm~\ref{alg:perturbative_mit_full}.
+In general, increasing the number of qubits $n$ will uniformly increase the left-hand side of~\cref{eq:norm_requirement}, as the magnitude of the elements of each matrix $\Rof{j}$ is constant with respect to $n$ but the size of the matrix grows exponentially in $n$.
+Unless the characteristic error rate $q$ is reduced simultaneously as $n$ is increased (for example by bounding the product $nq$), the perturbative approximation of Algorithm~\ref{alg:perturbative_mit_full} will no longer hold. \Cref{fig:truncated_qstudy} shows the effect of increasing $\er$ on the performance of Algorithm~\ref{alg:perturbative_mit_full}.
 The failure point of each experiment occurs when the error in $\papp$ is comparable to the error in $\pexp$, which we observed to typically coincide with reaching a characteristic rate $\er_{max}$ for which \cref{eq:norm_requirement} was no longer satisfied.

-Our technique may be modified slightly so that it still performs well even when the requirement of \cref{eq:norm_requirement} is no longer satisfied, since $\sum_{j=1}^w \mathcal{R}_j$ may still invertible even when the Neumann series for its inverse does not converge. \cref{fig:fullyinv_qstudy} shows the performance of this modified algorithm, and we highlight the fact that this performance improves steadily with increasing $w$.
-This improvement comes at the cost of large classical computation overhead, but this scenario may still be preferable over completely characterizing $\Ro$ with an exponentially large diagnostic experiment.
+Our technique may be modified slightly so that it still performs well even when the requirement of \cref{eq:norm_requirement} is no longer satisfied, since $\sum_{j=1}^w \mathcal{R}_j$ may still invertible even when the Neumann series for its inverse does not converge. \Cref{fig:fullyinv_qstudy} shows the performance of this modified algorithm, and we highlight the fact that this performance improves steadily with increasing $w$.
+This improvement comes at the cost of a larger classical computation overhead, but this scenario may still be preferable over completely characterizing $\Ro$ with an exponentially large diagnostic experiment.